How to help your pharmacy during the COVID-19 outbreak.

 This approach will help to keep patients and NHS staff safe and ensure that all patients can receive the medicines they need, both now and in the future.

-How will I get my medicine(s) while shielding or self-isolating?
+How will I get my medicine(s) while self-isolating?

 If you are self-isolating please ask family, friends or neighbours to arrange to pick up your medication for you.